crista/exercises-in-programming-style/15-free-agents/README.md

 - The larger problem is decomposed into 'things' that make sense for the problem domain

+- Each 'thing' has a queue meant for other \textit{things} to place messages in it

-- Each 'thing' is a capsule of data that exposes one single procedure, namely the ability to receive and dispatch messages that are sent to it
+- Each 'thing' is a capsule of data that exposes only its ability to receive messages via the queue

-- Each 'thing' has its own thread of execution independent of the others
+- Each 'thing' has its own thread of execution independent of the others.

-- Each 'thing' has a queue where messages to it are placed

-- Message dispatch can result in sending the message to another 'thing'

 Possible names: